-No, universities absolutely do not financially gain from their F&A recoveries.
+No, universities absolutely do not make gains from their F&A recoveries.
 As defined by the federal government, these are reimbursements for costs incurred by universities in conducting research on behalf of the government, and hence, it is impossible for the costs reimbursements to result in a profit.
 In fact, universities are not even fully reimbursed for the expenses they incur to provide the necessary infrastructure and support to conduct federal research.
-According to data collected by the NSF, in FY23 universities contributed approximately \$6.8 billion in facilities and administrative expenditures not reimbursed by the government, many of which were not covered because of an Office of Management and Budget (OMB) cap limiting the amount the government can repay universities for administrative and compliance related expenses, including federal mandates.II
+According to data collected by the NSF, in FY20 universities contributed approximately \$5.7 billion in facilities and administrative expenditures not reimbursed by the government, many of which were not covered because of existing Office of Management and Budget (OMB) cap limiting the amount the government can support universities for administrative and compliance related expenses, including federal mandates.ii